yhilmare/kubernetes-DB/README.md

 NAME                   READY         STATUS           RESTARTS    AGE       IP               NODE mysql-rc-79q97         1/1           Running          0           1d        10.244.202.31    lab4
 </pre>
-<p>You can also choose to build application manually if you want to get more details.
+<p>You can also choose to build application manually if you want to know more details.
 You can execute these codes sequentially.</p>
 <pre>
 kubectl create -f mysql_pvc.yaml kubectl create -f mysql_rc.yaml